gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/jscodeshift-recast.md

 ## Recast

-Recast is a library for parsing and modifying JavaScript code written on top of esprima and ast-types.
+Recast is a library for parsing and modifying JavaScript code written on top of esprima and [ast-types][].
 Recast provides methods for pretty printing ASTs as well as API to construct new ASTs without parsing any source code.

 See the examples in [/crguezl/hello-jscodeshift/hello-recast.js](https://github.com/crguezl/hello-jscodeshift/blob/master/hello-recast.js)